mitchtabian/FlutterPlayground/README.md

 # Day 13 (June 26)
 1. Animations
     - I don't have a lot of experience with animations on native.
 But this seems complex.
+2. Using the camera
+    - use Image picker plugin https://pub.dev/packages/image_picker
+3. Asking for permissions